syncfusion-content/wpf-docs/wpf/DatePicker/SfDateSelector.md

 ## Change the MonthCell Template

 We can change the month selector template by using the [MonthCellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDateSelector~MonthCellTemplate.html) property.
-In that, we can add any image, icon or text with the month number.
+In that, we can add like image, icon or text with the month numbers.

 {% highlight xaml %}